P.K. Van Voorhees

 Ballet Master Emeritus

 Ms. Assiff founded the Assiff Studio of the Dance over 60 years ago after a busy career as a dancer and sought-after choreographer in New York, Miami and Hollywood.
 She has choreographed numerous shows for both professional theatres and community groups and adjudicated for The National Council of Dance Teachers.
-A longtime member of The American Society of Teachers of Dancing/Dance Teachers Club of Boston, the oldest Dance Educators organization in the country, as well as Dance Educators of America, Dance Masters of America, the Michigan Federation of Music Clubs and the Lansing Matinee Musicale, where she currently Chairs several dance scholarships including the Richardson Dance Award.
-She was inducted into the Lansing Dance Hall of Fame in 2015 for her collaboration with two other dance professionals on forming The Lansing Ballet Company /Children's Ballet Theatre in 1967.
+A longtime member of The American Society of Teachers of Dancing/Dance Teachers Club of Boston, the oldest Dance Educators organization in the country, as well as Dance Educators of America, Dance Masters of America, the Michigan Federation of Music Clubs and the Lansing Matinee Musicale, where she is a Past President and currently Chairs several dance scholarships including the Richardson Dance Award.
+She was inducted into the Lansing Dance Hall of Fame in 2015 for her collaboration with two other dance professionals for forming The Lansing Ballet Company /Children's Ballet Theatre in 1967.
 She is a recent recipient of MSU’s Distinguished Alumnae Award for her work in the arts, and a finalist for the Woman of The Year by the “Greater Lansing Women’s Magazine” recipient of many awards including the Crystal Apple Award from Michigan State University as an “Outstanding Educator” and the Crystal Apple Award for “Distinguished Community Service” from the City of East Lansing.
 In addition, the East Lansing Educational Foundation established the “Theda Assiff Distinguished Community Service Award” in 2001.
 Ms. Assiff is Ballet Master Emeritus for The Studio where she guest teaches advanced Master Classes and mentors Advanced students.
-She has choreographed for professional organizations nationally, regionally as well as at The Studio.
+She has choreographed for professional organizations nationally and regionally, as well as at The Studio.

 Elizabeth Williams (“Miss Liz”), brings over forty years experience in both dance instruction and performance.
 She had an excellent early start studying under our own indomitable Theda Assiff (Assiff Studio of Dance) in East Lansing.
 Under Miss Assiff’s guidance, she attended master classes with the Stuttgart Ballet Company, George Zorich, Daniel Nagrin, Gus Giordano, Paul Taylor, and Alvin Ailey.
 As a young dancer, she was a member of the Lansing Ballet Company, and received a Superior Achievement Award from the Cecchetti Council of America for her performance in a LBC production when they traveled to different cities.
 She continued her dance studies at the Hartford Ballet School where she received her Teachers Certificate of Dance with an emphasis in Russian Ballet Technique and Martha Graham Modern Dance Technique.
 In addition, she also studied with the Joffrey School of American Ballet, Dance Theater of Harlem, Phil Black and the Alvin Ailey Dance Center.
 She has also taught dance for Blue Lake Fine Arts Camp, and was the Assistant to the Artistic Director at the Lansing Ballet Company under Stanley Godfrey.
 During the early 1980’s she traveled to California to expand her teaching experiences at the California Ballet School in San Diego.
 In the late 1980’s Elizabeth returned to her dance home with the Assiff Studio of Dance, and became Artistic Director of the Children’s Ballet Theatre, Young Michigan Dances, and other area dance organizations.